 The church was stunning and we frolicked in the snow (see the Iceland highlight on my Instagram stories), literally a ‘so grateful we are alive’ frolick!
 Afterwards, we did decide to go 20 more minutes north to Arnarstapi.
 It was beautiful and while I was at first hesitant, I’m so glad we did.
 This is such a pretty area and we passed the pretties modern hotels up there that I would totally recommend looking into if you’re there.

 The drive home was clear and beautiful and not at all like what we drove through on the way there.
 Every ten minutes we kept saying out loud how grateful we were for the clear weather!
 The drive was stunning!

 Our itinerary really worked out perfect for us, but one alternate way of doing the same things and driving less would be to spend day 3 instead of 4 up north in the Snaefellsnes Peninsula, stay the night up there then drive to the Blue Lagoon the next day and (if you can afford it) stay the night there and then fly out the next day.
 The Blue Lagoon is just a 15 minute drive to the airport, so you would be right there.

-You might notice we omitted the whole Golden Circle area which is a quite a popular area among most.
+You might notice in this guide to Iceland that we omitted the whole Golden Circle area which is a quite a popular area among most.
 When we looked at all the things to do there, there wasn’t anything that really caught our eye.
 I would love to know if there is something there that you loved!
 We will include it in our itinerary for our next trip!